kanidm/kanidm/book/src/developers/designs/domain_join_machine_accounts.md

 3. The join token is yielded to the Kanidm UNIX daemon which submits its signing key to the Kanidm server.
 4. The kanidm server verifies the submission and creates a machine account.
-5. The kanidm unix daemon now uses it's signing key to sign a challenge that is submitted with all requests to the kanidm server.
+5. The Kanidm UNIX daemon now uses its signing key to sign a challenge that is submitted with all requests to the kanidm server.

 Extra